 CR 9a : Intimidation, discrimination, harassment, or inflicting emotional distress towards any individual or the imminent threat of harm towards any individual based on race, color, creed, national origin, ancestry, gender, age, disability, religion or religious practice or sexual orientation, gender identity, gender expression, sexual orientation, pregnancy, predisposing genetic characteristics, domestic violence victim status, marital status, military status, criminal conviction, disability, income-level, and limited English proficiency (LEP).

-CR 21: Recording, broadcasting, streaming, or otherwise sharing of private information without authorization of all involved party.
+CR 21: Recording, broadcasting, streaming, or otherwise sharing of private information without authorization of all involved parties

-CR 24: Violations of other College regulations and policies, including, but not limited to the Tobacco-Free Campus regulations, the Sexual/Romantic Relationship Policy (employee/student).
+CR 24: Violations of other College regulations and policies, including, but not limited to the Tobacco-Free Campus regulations, and the Smoking and Gambling Policies(employee/student)

 Note: Sexual Harassment, Sexual Discrimination, Sexual Violence, Dating/Domestic Violence or Stalking (please see the College’s Title IX Policy and Procedure)